margo/specification/system-design/app-interoperability/local-registries.md

 ## Option - Docker Registry as Pull-through Cache on Docker Level

-To configure a pull-through cache in Docker for the container registry, a Docker Registry can be setup that acts as caching proxy for a remote Docker registry Such a Docker Registry container can be defined using the following `config.yml`:
+To configure a pull-through cache in Docker for the container registry, a Docker Registry can be setup that acts as caching proxy for a remote Docker registry.
+Such a Docker Registry container can be defined using the following `config.yml`:

 ```
 version: 0.1